-No student shall be graduated from the University unless s/he has completed at least one year of residence work which may, however, be extended to a longer period by the proper faculty.
+No student shall graduate from the University unless the student has completed at least one (1) year of residence work which may, however, be extended to a longer period by the proper faculty.
 The student must have been in residence in the semester of graduation.
-No student who fails to pay the required graduation fee within the specified period set by the Registrar shall be conferred any title or degree.
-Such a student may, however, upon his request and payment of the necessary fees, be given a certified copy of his credentials without specifying his completion of the requirements towards any title or degree.

-Students must file formal application as candidates for graduation with the offices of the Deans of their respective colleges.
+Students must file formal applications as candidates for graduation with the offices of the Deans of their respective colleges/schools.